 As a licensed professional who is also a parent, you will find that I bring my real self and experiences into therapy.
 I understand what it is to go through this time in your life.
 I am very thankful that I have my training from graduate school to rely on as I navigate parenthood because, lets face it, parenting is hard.
 I continue to use these tools as I make various parenting decisions.
 It is now my humble calling to help disseminate these tools to parents to help them too feel confident and able.

 If you are feeling overwhelmed and lost as you welcome a new baby into your family, I am here to help.
 You will find the support and validation you have not found from your usual support system.
 Counseling can help you survive this time in your life and embrace your future with open arms.
-Sometimes, all we need is a little help picking ourselves up and then we are off to the races again.
+Sometimes, all you need is a little help picking yourself up and then you are off to the races again.

 I SHOULD BE ABLE TO FIGURE THIS OUT ON MY OWN.

-It is impossible to have the answers to everything all the time.
-We are, after all, simply human.
-The postpartum period is tough for both the mother and the father.
+Many of my clients are new to therapy for anxiety.
+They are highly successful is all other areas of their life but are finding parenthood to be overwhelming.
+The truth is, it is impossible to have all of the answers to everything all the time.
+You are, after all, simply human.
+The postpartum period is tough for both mom and dad.
 You are experiencing a level of stress unlike anything you have ever experienced before.
 I will work with you in a solution-focused manner to help you learn the skills you have not been taught, helping you learn to surmount depression with patience and perseverance.
 I want to help you feel better as soon as possible.